MartinPetkov/GCTF2021BeginnersQuestWriteups/2-misc-logic-lock/README.md

  extracting: logic-lock.png
 ```

-(the file is included in the repo in case the link ever goes down)

 Let's look at the image:

 ![Logic gates](logic-lock.png)

 It's a set of [logic gates](https://en.wikipedia.org/wiki/Logic_gate) with the inputs labeled with the letters A-J. At the bottom it says that the flag is the inputs that need to be set, sorted and enclosed in `CTF{}`.

-As usual, I'm going to go with the simplest solution and use https://logic.ly/ to build the circuit and play with the inputs.
+As usual, I'm going to go with the simplest solution and use [logic.ly](https://logic.ly/) to build the circuit and play with the inputs.
 There are certainly other ways to solve this.

 This is what the circuit looks like like: